-Submit a list of name, title, complete address and date of birth of the institution's current Board Officers or equivalent officers.
+Submit a list of names, titles, complete addresses and dates of birth of the institution's current Board Officers or equivalent officers.
 For-profit centers may list the main shareholders/corporate officers.

 FEID Letter

 For profit and non-profit institutions must submit proof of its Federal Employee Identification Number.
 A copy of an official government document from the U.S. Treasury or the IRS is acceptable.